 The Avise MCV test is a proprietary personalized medicine test of Cypress Biosciences.
 No information on the Avise MCV test was found on the U.S. Food and Drug Administration website.

-In patients with undiagnosed early inflammatory arthritis or established RA, the diagnostic and prognostic value of adding anti-MCV antibody testing to anti-CCP and rheumatoid factor (RF) testing, or substituting anti-MCV for other tests, remains uncertain.
+In patients with undiagnosed early inflammatory arthritis or established RA, the diagnostic and prognostic value of adding anti-MCV antibody testing to anti-cyclic citrullinated peptide (anti-CCP) and rheumatoid factor (RF) testing, or substituting anti-MCV for other tests, remains uncertain.
 Further study is required to more clearly define its role in routine clinical practice.

 The idiopathic inflammatory myopathies are a group of systemic rheumatological diseases of unknown etiology, characterized by a chronic inflammatory myositis resulting in muscular weakness with or without organ system dysfunction.
 The three disorders that comprise this group of muscle disorders are polymyositis, dermatomyositis, and a more recently defined disorder called inclusion body myositis.